bentoml/BentoML/docs/source/quickstart.rst

 Next, use the :code:`bentoml build` CLI command in the same directory to build a bento.

-Please ensure that:
-1. The "service" name is the same as the python file name where you're service is declared
-2. That you are instantiating your load runners as part of the main path of execution in your python file, not inside of a function.
-This is because BentoML inspects the code to determine which models to save with the Bento.

 .. code-block:: bash

     > bentoml build